MapGear/geoapps-integration-wordpress/readme.txt

 1. A configured GeoApps-block with the map properties that can be configured

 == Changelog ==

+= 1.1.0 =
+* Fix the plugin to show up in the plugins panel

 = 1.0.0 =
 * Initial release